opentargets/technical-knowledge-base/platform-input-support.md

 #### Final Steps

-- CHeck the files are copied to the bucket `gs://open-targets-pre-data-releases/$RELEASE_VERSION/input`
+- Check the files are copied to the bucket `gs://open-targets-pre-data-releases/$RELEASE_VERSION/input`
 - Check the manifest file to see all the steps ran correctly.
 You can do that using `jq 'del(.steps)' manifest.json`.
 If there's any errors you can do additional checks using the following commands:
   - `jq '' manifest.json` : query all information
   - `jq 'del(.steps)' manifest.json` : query the header with no steps information